IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 Source code can be downloaded from [GitHub](https://github.com/IIT-EnergySystemModels/openTEPES) or installed with [pip](https://pypi.org/project/openTEPES/)

 This model is a work in progress and will be updated accordingly.
-If you want to subscribe to the **openTEPES** model updates, send an email to <mailto:andres.ramos@comillas.edu>
+If you want to subscribe to the **openTEPES** model updates, send an email to [andres.ramos@comillas.edu](mailto:andres.ramos@comillas.edu)

 (installation)=
 ## Installation